uktrade/iigb-beta-content/content/beta/industries/creative/sub-sectors/digital-media/sections/market-conditions/en_US.md

 ---
-title: An environment for growth
+title: "An environment for growth"
 published: true
 ---
 The UK is home to the world’s biggest online spenders.
 We're a nation of established internet users and early adopters, with over 64% of households having 3 or more internet enabled devices.
 By 2017, 95% of UK homes and businesses will have access to superfast broadband.
 Current coverage is already higher than France, Germany, Italy and Spain.